-Choosing the right treatment program is a crucial step toward potential success in rehab for anyone facing an addiction.
-If the program is too intense or too brief, the person might not learn the right skills to be successful in staying abstinent.
-She or he may feel overburdened by unnecessary treatment.
-Families searching for care for someone they love can feel overwhelmed with too many options and too little direction.
-Inpatient care might seem much too stringent while a standard outpatient program might seem too lax.
+Choosing the right treatment program is a crucial step toward potential success in rehab for anyone facing addiction.
+If the program is too intense or brief, the person might not learn the right skills to stay abstinent.
+They may feel overburdened by unnecessary treatment.
+Families searching for care for someone they love can feel overwhelmed with too many options and little direction.
+Inpatient care might seem too stringent, while a standard outpatient program might seem too lax.

-Individual therapy plays an important role in an IOP as therapists work on a one-on-one basis with clients, ensuring that they understand the specifics of their particular addiction history and the things they’ll need to do in order to get well.
-Individual therapy can also help people to develop skills that can help them to resist the urge to relapse when they’re facing persistent temptation.
+Individual therapy plays a vital role in an IOP as therapists work one-on-one with patients, ensuring that each patient understands the specifics of their addiction history and the things they need to do to get well.
+Individual therapy can also help people develop skills that can help them resist the urge to relapse when facing persistent temptation.

 - Addiction education